-- 1. The bow shall be a minimum of 64 inches in length for men and 62 inches in length for women measured from string groove along the curvature on the belly side (side of the athlete) of the bow.
-A tolerance of 1/8 inch shall be allowed. - 2.
-Longbow limbs in the unstrung position may show reflex-reflex.
-The strung bow cannot have the string touching the limb anywhere other than in the nock grooves.

-- 3. A maximum handle riser length of 24 inches is allowed, including fade out inserts, and two piece take down Longbows are allowed. - 4.
-The maximum riser width, measured at the arrow shelf or track shall be 2 3/4 inches. - 5.
-The arrow shelf cut out or arrow ledge is the only rest allowed.
+- The bow shall be a minimum of 64 inches in length for men and 62 inches in length for women measured from string groove along the curvature on the belly side (side of the athlete) of the bow.
+A tolerance of 1/8 inch shall be allowed; - Longbow limbs in the unstrung position may show reflex-reflex.
+The strung bow cannot have the string touching the limb anywhere other than in the nock grooves; - A maximum handle riser length of 24 inches is allowed, including fade out inserts, and two piece take down Longbows are allowed; - The maximum riser width, measured at the arrow shelf or track shall be 2 3/4 inches; - The arrow shelf cut out or arrow ledge is the only rest allowed.
 It may be covered by natural materials or cloth.
 Elevated or collapsible arrow rests are not allowed.
 Overdraws are not allowed.
-Riser width in excess of 2 3/4 inches is considered an overdraw. - 6.
-The position at the belly of the bow at the arrow shelf shall be used to determine the weight of the bow when used for conventional flight competition. - 7.
-The maximum bow weight is determined by drawing the bow at its full draw, the length of the contestants longest arrow measured from the floor of the nock to the point of the arrow.
-Full draw measurement is considered where the arrow point would be drawn off the arrow shelf at the belly of the bow. - 8.
-Release shall be by fingers only.
+Riser width in excess of 2 3/4 inches is considered an overdraw;

+- The position at the belly of the bow at the arrow shelf shall be used to determine the weight of the bow when used for conventional flight competition; - The maximum bow weight is determined by drawing the bow at its full draw, the length of the athletes longest arrow measured from the floor of the nock to the point of the arrow.
+Full draw measurement is considered where the arrow point would be drawn off the arrow shelf at the belly of the bow; - Release shall be by fingers only.
 Shooting tab or glove may be used.
-Release aids of any type are prohibited. - 9.
-Wood arrows only are allowed. - 10.
-Fletching shall consist of feathers only. - 11.
-Bow weights for Men, Women and Juniors shall be: 15,88 kg (35lbs); 22,7 kg (50lbs), Unlimited.
+Release aids of any type are prohibited; - Wood arrows only are allowed; - Fletching shall consist of feathers only; - Bow weights for Men, Women and Juniors shall be: 15,88kg (35lbs); 22,7kg (50lbs), Unlimited.

-11.6.7.4 English Longbow Division
+11.6.7.4 English Longbow Division.

-- 1. The bow shall be the traditional longbow made from wood, either "self", "backed" or "laminated" with stacked belly, and nocks.
-It shall be not less than five feet in length for an arrow of less than 27 inches and not less than five feet six inches in length for a 27" or longer arrow, this being measured along the back between the string nocks. - 2.
-At no point shall the depth of the bow, measured from back to belly, be less than 5/8 (five eighths) of the width of the bow at the same cambered D shaped cross section.
-Bows of bamboo, constructed in conformity with the above, shall be permitted. - 3.
-Strings may be of either natural or man-made substance, and may, if desired, embody a "kisser" at any point as required, to facilitate a consistent draw position.
-The use of extended 'platform' tabs for this purpose is not allowed. - 4.
-Marks on the bow limb, or rubber bands are permitted, but sights are not allowed. - 5.
-The bow shall carry no support for the arrow. - 6.
-Wooden shafts only are allowed.

-- 7. Fletching shall consist of feathers only. - 8.
-Bow weights for Women, Men and Juniors shall be: 15,9 kg (35lbs); 22,7kg (50lbs); Unlimited.
+- The bow shall be the traditional longbow made from wood, either "self", "backed" or "laminated" with stacked belly, and nocks.
+It shall be not less than five feet in length for an arrow of less than 27 inches and not less than 5 feet 6 inches in length for a 27' or longer arrow, this being measured long the back between the string nocks; - At no point shall the depth of the bow, measured from back to belly, be less than 5/8 of the width of the bow at the same cambered D shaped cross section.
+Bows of bamboo, constructed in conformity with the above, shall be permitted.; - Strings may be of either natural or man-made substance, and may, if desired, embody a "kisser" at any point as required, to facilitate a consistent draw position.
+The use of extended 'platform' tabs for this purpose is not allowed; - Marks on the bow limb, or rubber bands are permitted, but sights are not allowed; - The bow shall carry no support for the arrow; - Wooden shafts only are allowed; - Fletching shall consist of feathers only; - Bow weights for Women, Men and Juniors shall be: 15,9kg (35lbs); 22,7kg (50lbs); Unlimited;

-11.6.7.5 Compound Flight Bow Division
+11.6.7.5 Compound Flight Bow Division.